-Conductivity readings (and dissolved oxygen at RK 12.7) collected in 2015 at 15-minute intervals at the current eight ongoing HBMP continuous recorder sites are presented in Figures 5.30 through 5.37.
-More detailed graphics of this 15-minute data are also presented over two-week intervals during both periods of spring dry season low flow at the end of May and during summer wet season high flow over the first two weeks of September (Figures 5.38 through 5.54).
-The single graphics of the 15-minute and daily average conductivities provide direct comparisons of the spatial differences among reaches of the lower river characterized by each of the recorder locations during both the May dry season and the September wet season (Figures 5.55 through 5.58).
-The various graphics presented summarizing and contrasting the 2015 results for the Authority's HBMP continuous recorders are shown in Table 5.6.
+Conductivity readings (and dissolved oxygen at RK 12.7) collected in 2017 at 15-minute intervals, and displayed as daily averages, at the current eight ongoing HBMP continuous recorder sites are presented in Figures 5.11 through 5.18.
+More detailed graphics of this 15-minute data are also presented over monthly intervals during both periods of spring dry season low flow in May and during summer wet season high flow over the month of July (Figure 5.19).
+The daily average conductivities provide direct comparisons of the spatial differences among reaches of the lower river characterized by each of the recorder locations during both the May dry season and the July wet season (Figure 5.19).
+The various graphics presented summarizing and contrasting the 2017 results for the Authority's HBMP continuous recorders are shown in Table 5.5.